collage: richmond, civil war soldiers, horseback ridings

 DIRECTIONS: I-295 South, - Rt.
 36/Fort Lee exit - follow signs (approximately 1 mile)

-GENERAL DESCRIPTION: n June 1864 Ulysses S. Grant realized that the key to conquering Richmond was to bring down the remaining major supply source, Petersburg.
+GENERAL DESCRIPTION: In June 1864 Ulysses S. Grant realized that the key to conquering Richmond was to bring down the remaining major supply source, Petersburg.
 Three days after an unsuccessful attack, Grant decided to surround the city and wear down the supply desperate Confederate soldiers.
+This led to the longest military event of the Civil War.

 The Confederates under General Robert E.Lee, managed to hold off the Northern troops for 9 1/2 months.
 However, by early April the Confederates could protect Petersburg no longer and evacuated the damaged city.
 Both armies began their trek toward Appomattox leaving behind 70,000 casualties in what was the longest siege in American warfare.
 Lee's surrender at Appomattox Courthouse would occur one week later.
 Visitors center/gift shop with exhibits and film presentations.
 Walking tour around battlefield sites.